Journal

 Trigger scenario

-Example
+Example scenario

 • Is this capability strategic or commodity?

-• What is real two-year cost?
+• What is the real two-year cost?

 • How fast must this go live?